TesterSpike/TS_AoC2024/src/aoc/day1/README.md

 The last number, 3, appears in the right list three times; the similarity score again increases by 9.
 So, for these example lists, the similarity score at the end of this process is 31 (9 + 4 + 0 + 0 + 9 + 9).

 Once again consider your left and right lists.
 What is their similarity score?

+# Answers
+puzzle 1: 1341714
+puzzle 2: 27384707